PaloAltoNetworks/azure-autoscaling/Version-1-0/README.md

 - A Panorama virtual or physical appliance
 - Panorama Plugin v2.0
 - A working Azure Service Principal.
-For information on setting up an Azure Service Princial [Click HERE](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
+For information on setting up an Azure Service Princial [CLICK HERE](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 # Deployment Guide
 The deployment guide can be found